 - Alliteration is the repetition of the consonant sound at the beginning of words.
-Normally, there must be a least three repetitions per line.
-Suzy sells seashells by the seashore. - Consonance is the repetition of similar final consonant sounds.
-Typically, there must be a least three repetitions per line.
+Normally, there must be at least three repetitions per line.
+Suzy sells seashells by the seashore - Consonance is the repetition of similar final consonant sounds.
+Typically, there must be at least three repetitions per line.
 Cantankerous fools always lose. - Assonance is the repetition of vowel sounds in stressed syllables.
-Typically, there must be a least three repetitions per line.
+Typically, there must be at least three repetitions per line.
 How now brown cow? - Internal rhyme is the use of rhymes within a poetic line.
 The cat always brought his hat. - Onomatopoeia uses words that sound like the noise they represent.
-Snap, crackle, pop - Meter is the rhythmical pattern of a poem achieved through the use of stressed and unstressed syllables.
-Iambic pentameter is a common meter with an unstressed syllable followed by a stressed syllable, such as in this line from William Shakespeare's Sonnet XVIII: "Thou art more lovely and more temperate."
+Snap, crackle, pop.